 All the products are organic and the chickens and ducks are fed only on leftover food they have, so I had to start using one of the two pumpkins.

 I could not come up with a savoury dish and I opted to make a twist on the classic Cypriot recipe Kolokotes.

 Kolokotes, are turnovers, similar to boureki or borek, also called calzone in Italy or empanadas, in Spain and Mexico or pita as we call them in Greece.

-This pita is a combination of sweet and savory and you can definitely accompany it with a glass of wine or beer.
+This pita is a combination of sweet and savoury and you can definitely accompany it with a glass of wine or beer.